 Attorney Yeargan aggressively defends those charged with Embezzlement and other crimes.
 Embezzlement is a crime of moral turpitude involving lying, cheating, and stealing.
 A conviction for this crime may impact security clearances, current and future employment opportunities, and immigration status.
 If an immigrant is convicted of this offense, he or she may be removed from the country under certain conditions or barred from re-entry into the United States.
 To protect their immigrant visa and immigration status, an individual charged with Embezzlement needs to have skilled and experienced counsel.
 The attorney may be able to get the charges dismissed outright or reduced to a crime that does not involve moral turpitude, such as Trespass or Disorderly Conduct.

 Often, clients charged with this offense may be able to get it dismissed for lack of proof.
 The prosecution must prove every element of the statute to obtain a conviction.
 If the case is weak and there is insufficient proof, the law office may be able to get it dismissed or amended to a much lesser offense.
-Convictions for lesser misdemeanors reduce the likelihood of problems arising with employment applications and security clearances.
+The Defendant may have had a lack of intent to commit the crime or a good faith belief that their actions were in the long term interests of the entrusting party.
+If charged as a felony, the charge may be dismissed under these circumstances or reduced to a lesser misdemeanor.
+These outcomes reduce the likelihood of problems arising with employment applications and security clearances.

 In addition, if the embezzlement charge is reduced to Trespass or Disorderly Conduct, the original arrest for the embezzlement may be expunged from the person's criminal record.
 Trespass and Disorderly Conduct are not considered Lesser Included Offenses of the Embezzlement charge.
 Under Virginia law and the Commonwealth of Virginia v.
 Dressner opinion, the client is eligible for expungement (removal) of the original arrest for Embezzlement.

 These types of charges are complex and require experienced representation.
 Contact the law office immediately if you are charged with this offense.
 Attorney Yeargan will work closely with you to evaluate the facts of the case and develop a successful strategy for your defense.